How likely are you to shop on a site that’s labeled “insecure”?

 Encrypting Your WordPress Website

 See?
 Installing your SSL certificate is simple and free.
 Now, all you have to do is apply what you’ve just learned.

 You can’t afford to continue operating a WordPress site that’s not secure — even if you’re not selling anything (or collecting critical information).

-If you have a web form on your site you use to collect first names and emails, then you need an SSL certificate.
+You need an SSL certificate if you have a web form on your site to collect first names and emails.

-Also, keep in mind that HTTPS sites hold a higher authority in search engine rankings.
+Also, remember that HTTPS sites hold a higher authority in search engine rankings.

-If you decide to go without the added security, then you only place yourself and your visitors at risk.
+If you go without the added security, you only place yourself and your visitors at risk.

-Data breaches are on the rise so you have to do what you can to stay out of legal trouble.
+Data breaches are rising, so you have to do what you can to avoid legal trouble.
 If your data is stolen by hackers, then you could end up fined for not doing something as simple as encrypting your site.

 Ready to get started?
 Then head over to your cPanel and follow the steps above!

 And if you need additional plugins, check out Premio today!